istempmail/wp-istempmail/readme.txt

 = Do you send my user emails to other servers? =
 No, we don't.
 The plugin will only send the domain part of email address to validate.

+= Is the plugin free? =
+Yes, the plugin is free to use.
+IsTempMail also offers free API token which you can use for one blog.

 = What happens if the service is down? =
 It will continue to validate emails using local blacklist and whitelist.
 The submitted emails are valid by default.